 Some clear aligners brands work with accelerating devices to the process of teeth straightening.
 The device works through vibration, reducing soreness and helping teeth move faster.
 One of the alternatives in the market is AcceleDent.

 Keep in mind that moving teeth too fast can lead to dangerous consequences.
-Shorter treatment times must pose a doubt on you.
-Consult every alternative and doubts with your orthodontist.
+Shorter treatment times must pose a doubt for you.
+Consult every alternative and doubt with your orthodontist in Everett.

 Can I Switch From Braces to Invisalign Mid Treatment?

 This is something you can ask on your first visit to the orthodontist so you can evaluate all the options with your doctor.
 In some cases, patients can start treatment with Everett Invisalign clear plastic aligners, some others can begin with braces and then switch to plastic straighteners, and some have to stick with braces from beginning to end.

 The aforementioned factors, the particularities of your case, and your budget will set the debate.
 Be patient because changing your teeth’s position is a big deal, and you don’t want to put yourself at risk.

 Start Asking the Questions With Our Everett Orthodontist